daniau23/dbs_final_project/README.md

 - mlp_word_embeddings
 - logistic-word-embeddings

-For use of DistilBERT embeddings with ML models refer to the following
+For use of DistilBERT embeddings with ML models refer to the following;
 - svm_distil_bert_embeddings
 - mlp_distil_bert_embeddings
 - logistic_distil_bert_embeddings